s-ball/pyimgren/README.md

 #### As a script

 The pip installation install a `pyimgren` script (`pyimgren.exe` on Windows) in the Scripts directory.
-It can then be directly used (provided the Script directory be in the path) with the following syntax:
+It can then be directly used (provided the Script directory is in the path) with the following syntax:

 ```
 usage: pyimgren [-h] [-v] [--folder FOLDER] [-s SRC_MASK] [-d DST_MASK]